Read This First

 Prompt 1: I am a non-theist who wants to categorize the most promising arguments for different types of Christians.
 How can we categorize types of Christians and map optimal approaches to convincing them they may be wrong about their Christian faith.

-The section turns on Liberal Theologians.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Liberal Theologians in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Strict literal interpretation of the Bible, belief in biblical inerrancy, often skeptical of modern science (e.g., evolution, age of the Earth).